RuleBasedIntegration/RuleBasedIntegration.github.io/index.md

 - Albert D. Rich and David J. Jeffrey (2009).
 [A knowledge repository for indefinite integration based on transformation rules.](http://www.apmaths.uwo.ca/~djeffrey/Offprints/IntegrationRules.pdf) Intelligent Computer Mathematics, LNCS 5625, pp480-485, Springer<br><br>

 If Rubi is used in your work and you want to cite it appropriately, please reference the article [Rule-based integration: An extensive system of symbolic integration rules](https://doi.org/10.21105/joss.01073) published in the [Journal of Open Source Software](https://joss.theoj.org/).
-For bibliographies created using [BibTeX](http://www.bibtex.org/), the following entry can be used:
+The following entry can be used for bibliographies created using [BibTeX](http://www.bibtex.org/):

 ```bibtex
 @article{Rich2018,